GMR CAPITAL GROUP

 The group is committed to:

-- Ensuring full compliance with all applicable laws and regulations relating to its tax activities
+- Ensuring full compliance with all applicable laws and regulations relating to its tax activities, together with all reporting and disclosure requirements.

 - Interacting with the tax authorities in an open and transparent manner based on principles of collaboration and integrity